shahid129/oliver-dein/TESTING.md

 -  You will be redirected to home page
 -  A pop up appears saying that 'You are logged in as NAME'
 -  In checkout page page you can save your details for future purchases

 **Results: Pass**

+### As a site I can logout so that my account remains safe [#28](https://github.com/shahid129/oliver-dein/issues/28)

+**Acceptance Criteria:**
+- Notify a user about log out from the site

+**Expected Results**
+- Click on the Sign Out button from the menu
+- It will ask you if you really want to sign out
+- A pop up appears saying that 'You have signed out' [Image](docs/screenshot/testing/sign-out.png)
+- You will be redirected to home page

+**Actual Results**
+- Click on the Sign Out button from the menu
+- It will ask you if you really want to sign out
+- A pop up appears saying that 'You have signed out'
+- You will be redirected to home page

+**Results: Pass**